bor0/gidti/manuscript/chapter2.md

 ### 2.3.2.
 Three-column proofs

 As we've defined before, an argument is a list of statements.
 There are several ways to do mathematical proofs.
-One of them is by using the so-called three-column proofs.
+Another one of them is by using the so-called three-column proofs.
+For this technique we construct a table with three columns: number of step, step (or expression derived), and reasoning (explanation of how we got to the particular step).

 I> ### Definition 18
 I>